 Now the important question is this: how do you know if all these keywords have featured snippets?

-The best place to search for featured snippet is from Google because it is where you want your snippet to be featured.
+Another best place to search for featured snippets is from Google because it is where you want your snippet to be featured.
 I will be sharing with you a few ways on how I used Google to find featured snippet opportunities.

 Another way to check if there is an existing snippet on the search result using Google is to check out the People Also Ask section:

-Let’s take the first question “What are the ingredients used in baking cake?” and put them in the search box:
+Let’s take the first question “How do you bake a cake step by step?” and put them in the search box: